aswinm20/aswinm20.github.io/README.md

 ```
 In his book "Modern Technical Writing", Andrew Etter emphasizes the use of static websites because of
 its ability to take lightweight markup(such as Markdown) and processing them into a functional website.
-He also mentioned that by utilizing a static site generator, any changes that have be to made to the website
+He also mentioned that, by utilizing a static site generator, any changes that have be to made to the website
 (in our case, the hosted resume) becomes a simple task of changing the content.
 This is exactly why we chose
 GitHub Pages due to its ability to host static websites.
 ```